mfinelli/recueil/IMPLEMENTATION.md

 Deliberately absent, not zero, for a job type with nothing currently pending — asserted directly in `internal/metrics/metrics_test.go`.

-## Phase 6 (Dashboard) — in progress
+## Phase 6 (Dashboard)

 Deferred until after Phase 7 specifically so it could be built against a more complete backend in one go, per the original phase-ordering note; folds in Phase 8 (Manage Devices) since that screen naturally slots in once the dashboard has basic shape.
-Two halves so far: the Svelte project skeleton itself, and the backend read/write API surface every dashboard screen will call.
-No actual dashboard screens exist yet beyond two placeholder routes proving the skeleton works end to end — that's the next piece of this phase.
+Built in the order: the Svelte project skeleton, the backend read/write API surface every screen calls, then the screens themselves (Setup/Login, Library, PageDetail, Collections, Devices, the reader view), and finally the dashboard embedded into the single Go binary.
+See the closing subsection below for exactly what's done and what's deliberately still open.

 ### Svelte project skeleton